Locations:

 How much hair loss is expected in a day?

 On average, you can expect to lose between 50 and 150 hairs daily.
 Yes, this may seem like a lot, but look at it this way: You have around 100,000 (or more) hair follicles on your head.
 So, routine hair shedding is just a drop in the bucket.
-This will also depend on the length and thickness of your hair.

 “Hair goes through cycles, where it grows and then falls out,” explains Dr. Bergfeld.
 “So, you should expect some shedding.”
-This is because our hair goes through a natural cycle that includes three main phases:

-• Anagen phase.
-This growth phase lasts two to eight years.
+• Anagen phase: This growth phase lasts two to eight years.

 Does it differ between men and women?